 10. Morrow Brothers and Heath Company Store - 115 W. South St.

-This building was the first brick commercial building in Albemarle.
+This building was the ﬁrst brick commercial building in Albemarle.
 Three businesses, led by men from Cabarrus County, opened here when the building was completed in early 1892.
-Morrow Brothers and Heath took over the building in early 1897.
-That company moved into larger quarters on the northwest corner of West Main and North First Streets in 1903.
-Following Morrow Brothers and Heath’s tenure, the building was used by other businesses, most notably the Coca-Cola Bottling Company and Southern Dairies.
-Parts of the original building are no longer standing.
+Morrow Brothers and Heath moved into the building in early 1897.
+That company moved to larger quarters on the northwest corner of West Main and North First Streets in 1903.
+Following Morrow Brothers and Heath's tenure, the building was used by other businesses, most notably the Coca-Cola Bottling Company and Southern Dairies.
+Only part of the original building is still standing.

 11. First Lutheran Church - 230 S. Second St.

 First Lutheran Church was established in 1880.
 The ﬁrst sanctuary (pictured), a white frame building, was constructed in 1881 on South First Street near the intersection with King Avenue.
 At the sanctuary's dedication, it is told, the church's ﬂoor collapsed either "under the weight of the crowd or a loose nail," causing a stampede toward the church's front doors.
 Several congregants made their escape via the structure's lancet windows.
 The present sanctuary was constructed in 1908 in the Gothic Revival style and was the ﬁrst brick sanctuary completed in Albemarle.

 12. Ogden and Elizabeth King House - 200 S. Second St.